toluwalase104/blackjack_ai/README.md

 # Blackjack AI
 An AI that uses reinforcement learning through Monte Carlo methods to play blackjack.
 Written purely in C++ taking some inspiration from Openai's Gym environment.
 ## To build then run
-1. Firstly clone the repository onro your system.
+1. Firstly clone the repository onto your system.
 ```bash
 git clone https://github.com/toluwalase104/blackjack_ai
 ```